PoCInnovation/Workshops/hardware/4.BLE_Esp32/README.md

 We will now create a bluetooth scanner with a second ESP32.

 :blub: `#include <BLEScan.h>`, `#include <BLEAdvertisedDevice.h>` <br/>
-> :warning: Be careful to upload one code at a time on each board. <br/>
+> ⚠️ Be careful to upload one code at a time on each board. <br/>

 If you find the name of your BLE server in the monitor of your scanner, you have succeeded!

 ### 📚 Documentation:
 - [Scan BLE](http://www.neilkolban.com/esp32/docs/cpp_utils/html/class_b_l_e_scan.html)

-## :tada: Congratulation !
+## 🎉 Congratulation !

 You now know the basics of BLE ESP32.<br/>
 Feel free to use your imagination to create circuits.<br/>